 We are bombarded with toxins everyday.
 They’re in the food we eat, the water we drink, the beauty products we use, and the air we breathe.
 Our bodies do their best to rid themselves of these toxins on their own, but often, they just can’t keep up… toxins buildup inside us and slow us down.
 It’s best to give our bodies a little assistance from time to time through a good detox.

 There are many methods of detox.
-One of my favorites: a detox bath.
-Baths aren’t just for indulgence and relaxation.
-When you stop adding chemical bubble bath solutions, and start adding the right ingredients, a bath can really help your body flush itself out.
-I like to think of it as hitting the reset button 🙂
+My favorites: a detox bath.
+What better way to detox than relaxing in a good hot bath?
+When you stop adding chemical bubble bath solutions and fragrant bath salts, and start adding the right ingredients, a bath can really help your body flush itself out.

 How to take a detox bath